Lighting Equipment & Requisites Trading License in Dubai: Cost and Requirements

 Dubai South is uniquely positioned to serve this demand.
 The free zone sits adjacent to Al Maktoum International Airport and within close proximity to Jebel Ali Port, the largest port in the Middle East.
 This dual-access logistics advantage enables traders to manage import, re-export, and last-mile distribution with exceptional efficiency and lower transit times compared with mainland-based operations.

 From a commercial and legal standpoint, Dubai South's free zone status delivers substantial benefits.
 Businesses incorporated here enjoy 100% foreign ownership, full repatriation of profits, and zero corporate tax on qualifying income under the UAE's current tax framework.
-These advantages make Dubai South a compelling single-licence base from which to serve the GCC, Africa, and South Asia, three of the world's fastest-growing markets for lighting and electrical products.
+These advantages make Dubai South a compelling single-license base from which to serve the GCC, Africa, and South Asia, three of the world's fastest-growing markets for lighting and electrical products.

-Activity Code 4773.33 falls under the Trading category and grants the licence holder the right to buy, sell, import, and export lighting equipment and associated requisites.
+Activity Code 4773.33 falls under the Trading category and grants the license holder the right to buy, sell, import, and export lighting equipment and associated requisites.
 The scope is broad and commercially practical, covering a wide range of product types commonly traded in the regional market.

 Permitted goods under this activity include LED systems, luminaires, control gear, wiring accessories, and the installation requisites that accompany them.
-This means traders can handle everything from architectural and decorative lighting to industrial and commercial-grade systems within a single licence framework.
+This means traders can handle everything from architectural and decorative lighting to industrial and commercial-grade systems within a single license framework.

-Who This Licence Is Best Suited For
+Who This License Is Best Suited For

 International lighting manufacturers seeking a regional distribution hub to serve GCC and African markets without establishing multiple local entities